Various musical genres could be beneficial for infants.

 To use these abilities, you must strengthen the connection between your left and right brain hemispheres, which speeds up and diversifies the flow of information between your two brain halves.

 Add Music to Playtime

-- Turn on the radio and dance with the baby in your arms.
+- Spin the tunes and boogie down with the newborn in your arms.

 Should You Try Baby Music Classes?

 The quick response is "yes!"
 Your child's brain growth will benefit greatly from his participation in music classes.